 Located right in the middle of the Red Sea, this lovely site is made up of two islands: Little Brother and Big Brother.

-The Brothers is a thrilling place to dive and offers a great experience to every diver.
-The area is completely surrounded by pristine reefs that house maine life such as barracudas, tunas, and manta rays!
+The Brothers is a thrilling place to dive and offer a great experience to every diver.
+The area is completely surrounded by pristine reefs that house marine life such as barracudas, tunas, and manta rays!
 While diving here, you’ll get to bask in the most colorful corals and swim among sharks.